Banking Checking Accounts

 Chime is a good option for students looking for a checking account, savings account, or secured credit card.
 I know I didn't have any credit history when I started college, and many other students are in the same boat.
 Since Chime doesn't require a credit check or a review of your banking history to open an account, it can be the perfect option early in your financial journey.

-Is SoFi a good bank for college students?
+Is SoFi a good option for students?

 Some ways that SoFi is a good bank for college students include checking and savings accounts, student loan refinancing, and private student loans to cover school costs like housing, books, supplies, and more.
 SoFi also offers low fixed and variable rates on its student loans and doesn't charge fees or pre-payment penalties.